The Daily Dose/Monday, May 22, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow’s walking is showing dividends.
+The Diary of a Nobody – Sparrow deals with adults hell-bent on enjoying themselves.
 Today’s Diary.

 ———